 Being imprisoned without your consent can be an incredibly traumatic experience.
 Not only can you suffer physical damages while being forcibly confined to a potentially small or otherwise inhospitable space, but the additional psychological consequences of such a violation can be very damaging.

-At The Benton Law Firm, our Fort Worth false imprisonment attorneys believe that those who maliciously infringe on the personal liberty of others deserve to be held accountable to the fullest extent of the law.
+At Benton Accident & Injury Lawyers, our Fort Worth false imprisonment attorneys believe that those who maliciously infringe on the personal liberty of others deserve to be held accountable to the fullest extent of the law.
 Contact us today for a free evaluation of your case.

 Penalties for False Imprisonment